-Ann Hart Marquis is a nature lover whose paintings are permeated with her love of color and reflect her lifelong reverence for nature.
-She has been painting since 2000.
+Ann Hart Marquis is a nature lover.
+Her paintings are permeated with love of color.
+They reflect her lifelong reverence for nature.
+She began painting 2000.
 She studied painting in France, New Mexico and Chicago.

 Born in San Francisco, Ann grew up in the hills of Bennett Valley in Sonoma County, California.
 There she spent her childhood immersed in the beauty of the countryside.
 Later she spent eight years in Miami, Florida.
 There she first saw the vivid colors that Cuban artists use and observed their interest in painting the world around them.

 In 2006 Ann became the Art Director of Camera Arts Magazine.
 During that time, she focused on viewing submitted images and fine art photographs from around the world.